Skip to Main Content

 Do you provide generators and power distribution?

-We coordinate generator hire and distribution equipment through our rental partners.
-Generator operators can be included in crew packages for productions requiring significant power infrastructure.
+We set up generator hire and distribution gear through our rental partners.
+Generator operators can join your crew package on shoots that need major power setup.

 Productions in France that need this often pair it with LED Lighting Systems, Portable Power Solutions, and Grip Services for full coverage.
 Most projects also draw on Gimbal Filming and Virtual Production.